-The HAV of any hospital is a key decision factor before SFIL finances or extends a loan to any French Public Hospital; however there is no minimum threshold.
+The HAV of any hospital is a key decision factor before SFIL finances any French Public Hospital; however there is no minimum threshold.
 Overall, volumes of credit made available will be higher for hospitals with high HAV scores.

-Important loan decisions will be taken by the Credit Risk Committee chaired by the deputy CEO.
+Important lending decisions will be taken by the Credit Risk Committee.
 All credit risk procedures and methodologies relating to public hospitals are reviewed by the Credit Risk Committee.
-The CEO, CFO, CRO and internal audit are all represented on the risk committee.
+The CEO, CFO and CRO are all represented on the Credit Risk Committee.